maikel/async_mpi/README.md

 # Asynchronous Communication and Computation

-This library wraps the blocking communication procudure `amrex::FillBoundary` in an internal `MPI_WaitAny` loop that allows asynchronous dispatch with concepts found in [libunifex](https://github.com/facebookexperimental/libunifex).
+This library wraps the blocking communication procudure `amrex::FillBoundary` in an internal `MPI_Waitsome` loop that allows asynchronous dispatch with concepts found in [libunifex](https://github.com/facebookexperimental/libunifex).
 Consider a blocking call to `FillBoundary` as in:

 ```cpp